-Natural vegetation is therefore only found today on the steep rocky slopes of the succulent semi-desert stage, which are often difficult to access.
+Natural vegetation is therefore only found today on the steep rocky slopes of the succulent semi-desert belt, which are often difficult to access.
 From an ecological point of view, this is a highly heterogeneous unit almost with a micro-mosaic structure ranging from dry rocky surfaces and shallow soils, to crevice-rich rocks and scree slopes on which deep-rooted species are relatively well supplied with water, to groundwater-bearing valleys and gorges or dripping wet rock faces.
 Therefore, a wide variety of ecological types find suitable niches here and often occur side by side, but under quite different conditions.
 At one extreme are the stem-succulent euphorbias, which can tolerate long periods of drought, and at the other the delicate Venus fern (Adiantum capillusveneris), which is constantly found on wet rock faces in the shade.
 Beneath it are found moss cushions encrusted with lime, which remains after evaporation of the water.
 The small amounts of NaCl in the water can also accumulate, so that even a halophilic species, Samolus valerandi, occurs next to the fern.
 Even small-scale sociological inventories yield random lists of quite heterogeneous ecological types, shallow-rooted and deep-rooted, succulent and non-succulent, tied to quite different niches.
 Annual therophytes are of no informative value; for they develop during the short rainy season, when all soils are moist, where they are protected from competition in an open place, but very variable from year to year.

 ◘ Fig. G-49 Comparison of the original natural vegetation structure on the island of Gran Canaria (A) with the present-day one altered by humans (B).
-Stages: 1 Succulent semi-desert (today mostly cultivated land in lower, flat areas), 2 Laurel forest or Myrico-Ericetum, 3 Pine forest (today partly Cistus heaths), 4 Broom heaths, 5 Cistus-Gorse mixed stands (modified after Sunding 1972).
+Vegetation belts: 1 Succulent semi-desert (today mostly cultivated land in lower, flat areas), 2 Laurel forest or Myrico-Ericetum, 3 Pine forest (today partly Cistus heaths), 4 Broom heaths, 5 Cistus-broommixed stands (modified after Sunding 1972).

-◘ Fig. G-50 Climate diagrams: Santa Cruz de Tenerife at sea level, La Laguna at the lower cloud stage boundary, Izaña at the upper forest boundary.

-◘ Fig. G-51 Vegetation map of Tenerife: 1 Zygophyllum-Launea desert, 2 Kleinia-Euphorbia stage of succulent semi-desert, 3 Laurel forest and Erica stage in the north (trade wind side), 4 Pine forest-Gorse heath stage, 5 Spartocytisus mountain semi-desert (temperate), 6 Rocky debris stage with Viola and Silene, 7 Mountain desert with cryptogams (cold).
+◘ Fig. G-50 Climate diagrams: Santa Cruz de Tenerife at sea level, La Laguna at the lower cloud level boundary, Izaña at the upper forest lineFig.
+G-51 Vegetation map of Tenerife: 1 Zygophyllum-Launea desert, 2 Kleinia-Euphorbia belt of succulent semi-desert, 3 Laurel forest and Erica belt in the north (trade wind side), 4 Pine forest-broom heath belt, 5 Spartocytisus mountain semi-desert (temperate), 6 Rocky debris belt with Viola and Silene, 7 Mountain desert with cryptogams (cold).
 A-B course of the profile on ► Fig. G-52 (modified after Walter 1968).

-◘ Fig. G-52 NNW-SSE profile through the island of Tenerife (► Fig. G-51-G) with indication of elevation levels.
+◘ Fig. G-52 NNW-SSE profile through the island of Tenerife (► Fig. G-51-G) with indication of elevational belte.
 Colour legend ► Fig. G-51-G (modified after Walter 1968).

-◘ Fig. G-53 Trade wind cloud in the area of cloud forests of Pinus canariensis on the northern slope of the island of Tenerife (ca. 1,800 m NN).
+◘ Fig. G-53 Trade wind cloud in the area of fog forests of Pinus canariensis on the northern slope of the island of Tenerife (ca. 1,800 m asl).
 The leeward side of the mountain (photo location) is free of forest (photo: Rafiqpoor).

-◘ Fig. G-54 Echium wildpretii (Boraginaceae) in the alpine stage of the Teide massif, Canary Islands (photo: Rafiqpoor).
+◘ Fig. G-54 Echium wildpretii (Boraginaceae) in the alpine belt of the Teide massif, Canary Islands (photo: Rafiqpoor).

 Only a careful ecological analysis, taking into account the rooting and watering of the soil in different seasons, can clarify the presence of certain ecological types.
 Such an analysis is very lengthy.
 It requires very careful observations with targeted experiments in the field during a long period in all seasons.